Richajaishwal0/meroNotes/Esp32.md

 ```
 ### Description
 It runs a web server on ESP32 to serve web pages.
+Some common fucntions used are:
+### Some common functions used are:
+- server.on(path, handler): Handles a request for a specific URL path.
+- server.begin(): Starts the web server.
+- server.handleClient(): Handles incoming client requests.
 ``` bash
 #include "ESPAsyncWebServer.h"
 ```
 ### Description
 It runs asynchronous web servers for handling multiple connections.
+### Some common functions used are:
+- server.on(path, HTTP_GET, handler): Handles asynchronous HTTP GET requests.
+- server.serveStatic(path, fs, directory): Serves static files from a filesystem.
+- server.begin(): Starts the asynchronous web server.

 ```bash
 #include "Wire.h"
 ```
 ### Description
 I2C communication for interfacing sensors and peripherals.
+### Some common functions used are:
+- Wire.begin(): Initializes I2C communication.
+- Wire.requestFrom(address, quantity): Requests data from a device.
+- Wire.write(data): Sends data to the I2C device.
+- Wire.read(): Reads data received from the I2C device.
 ```bash
 #include "SPI.h"
 ```
 ### Description
 SPI communication for fast data exchange with peripherals.
+### Some common functions used are:
+- SPI.begin(): Initializes the SPI bus.
+- SPI.transfer(data): Transfers data to SPI devices.
+- SPI.end(): Terminates the SPI bus.
 ```bash
 #include "Adafruit_Sensor.h"
 ```
 ### Description
 Sensor library for interfacing with various Adafruit sensors.
+### Some common functions used are:
+- sensor.read(): Reads sensor data.
+- sensor.begin(): Initializes the sensor.